 Welcome and thank you for visiting this article.
 Before you start reading, you need to know that some of the links on my website are affiliate links from which I receive a small commission from the sale of certain items, but the price remains the same for you.

-Beautiful landscapes, interesting history with amazing traditions, and the most advanced technology is how you can describe Japan the best in a few words.
+Beautiful landscapes, interesting history with amazing traditions, and the most advanced technology are how you can describe Japan the best in a few words.
 In this itinerary for Japan, I will take you on my journey through this amazing country with the best tips and useful information.

 I visited the most awesome places like Tokyo, Mount Fuji, Kyoto, Osaka, and some traditional villages such as Takayama during these 3 weeks in Japan and it was just incredible!